kintone-labs/kintone-ui-component/README.md

   https://unpkg.com/kintone-ui-component/umd/kuc.min.js
   ```

-> unpkg is not supported by Cybozu.
-We recommend you to use it for verification.<br />
+> unpkg is not a CDN service provided by Cybozu.
+It is recommended that you use this for verification.<br/>
-> In a production environment, it is advisable to use a specific version by downloading the kuc.min.js file to avoid the possible effects of unpkg technical obstacle and glitches.
+> In the production environment, you can [download the `kuc.min.js` file](#use-with-downloading-kucminjs-file) from GitHub and use it to avoid any failures and problems related to unpkg.

 ## Usage